toolongdontread/Habit-Tracker-Project/README.md

 # Habit-Tracker-Project
-This is a FYP project aims to build a habit tracker app
+This is a project aims to build a habit tracker app

 The app is still under development.